Europe drags down Wall Street a fourth day

-NEW YORK Stocks closed lower in a choppy session on Wednesday, with the S&P 500 logging its fourth straight decline as investors worried about Greece's future as a member of the euro zone.
+NEW YORK U.S. stocks closed lower in a choppy session on Wednesday, with the S&P 500 logging its fourth straight decline as investors worried about Greece's future as a member of the euro zone.

 Early U.S. gains were erased after the European Central Bank said it had stopped providing liquidity to some Greek banks that had not been recapitalized.
 The ECB's move caused some market confusion, adding to volatility as traders have a quick trigger finger when it comes to news about Greece.